xpack/xmake-js/doc/files/xmake.json.md

 ```

 The `excludedPaths` array defines folders and/or files that should
-not be part of the build, for a specific target.
+not be part of the build, for a specific profile.

 Profile names are user defined strings.